 However, like many industrial components, the price of nickel is cyclical in nature.
 During boom times, when manufacturing hubs across the world are rapidly expanding, the price of nickel tends to jump.
-On the other hand, during recessions, when global demand for nearly all products drops, the price of nickel can be expected to fall.
-With these caveats in hand, here’s a look at some of the best nickel stocks you can buy.
+During recessions, when global demand for nearly all products drops, the price of nickel can be expected to fall.
+With these caveats in mind, here’s a look at some of the best nickel stocks you can buy.

 Top Nickel Stocks

 |Canada Nickel Company (CNIKF)||$1.30||$146.98 million|

 |BHP Group (BHP)||$67.55||$239.81 billion|

 It’s an exciting time to look at Vale S.A. — the mining conglomerate, which is headquartered in Brazil, is looking to split apart its base metals operation from its iron ore division.